Daiiszuki/Explorations-In-Data-Science/README.md

 # Explorations-In-Data-Science
-A statistical exploration of data science/ML techniques
+A statistical exploration of data science/ML concepts